Dawson-Tech-Club/join/README.md

-# Signature
+# Join

-Secure online signatures for new members.
+Secure online join form for new members using Discord Webhooks as data store solution.